willkg/blog/posts/mozilla/socorro_2017.rst

   Meanwhile, we're also trying to redo our infrastructure.
 We have a really small team.
 We can't do two big projects like this at the same time.
-I reprioritized them a few times hoping we could get one of them done and reduce the number of big projects we were juggling.
+I re-prioritized them a few times hoping we could get one of them done and reduce the number of big projects we were juggling.
 I think that only made things worse.